The Christian Century

 The Christian Century is a Christian magazine based in Chicago, Illinois.
 Considered the flagship magazine of US mainline Protestantism, the monthly reports on religious news; comments on theological, moral, and cultural issues; and reviews books, movies, and music.

+The magazine's editorial stance has been described as "liberal".
+It describes its own mission as follows:

 The Century's current editor and publisher is Peter W. Marty, while Steve Thorngate is its managing editor.
 Regular columns include: